holoviz-topics/neuro/README.md

 ### How did this come about?

 The efforts in this repository are made possible through funding from the kind folks at the Chan Zuckerberg Initiative.
 Learn more from the [grant announcement]([url](https://blog.bokeh.org/announcing-czi-funding-for-bokeh-for-bioscience-5f74426c011a)).

-## Why?

-### Why "Biomedical Research in Neuroscience"?

-Multiple (probably all) HoloViz+Bokeh developers believe that helping people through the furthering of clinically impactful science is a worthy pursuit, but also in need of a data visualization boost.

-### OK, but why "Workflow Viz with HoloViz+Bokeh"?

-We hypothesize that the visualization (perception through the eyes) within the process of working always benefits from having the option to suddenly become interactive and shareable - allowing for the poking or plucking, pushing or pulling, drilling in or out, grouping or separating, and sending or receiving of what would otherwise be a static snapshot of the data.
-The combined use of HoloViz and Bokeh tools provides the interactivity and shareability needed to support research as a collective action rather than a collection of solitary observations.

 ## Who?